I take a cold shower every morning.

 Here is the dirty little secret about cold showers: they always suck.

-I literally have to talk myself into turning the water to cold every damn day.
+I have to talk myself into turning the water to cold every damn day.

 Every day.